 ASUG’s Independent from SAP?

-ASUG is in SAP’s pocket, and this is an idiotic justification why SAP’s software is co complicated to use and so expensive to implement.
-It is false because there are many things related to SAP’s complexity that has nothing to do with the organizations that buy SAP, but instead to SAP’s design.
+ASUG is in SAP’s pocket, and this is an idiotic justification why SAP’s software is co complicated to use and expensive to implement.
+It is false because many things related to SAP’s complexity have nothing to do with the organizations that buy SAP but instead with SAP’s design.
 However, ASUG only makes statements that are designed to defend SAP.

 “It is nice to see that SAP acknowledged that it hasn’t always been a poster child for simplicity, and that clients have struggled in navigating the many offerings and resources available in this huge company,” said Monique Hesseling, a partner with Strategy Meets Action.
 But it will take time and effort for SAP to overcome the perception that it’s big, complicated, and sometimes difficult to work with, she added.

 SAP did not acknowledge this with their Run Simple marketing program.
 Rather, they stated that customers could run more “simple” with SAP than with competing solutions.
 This seems to be a projection on the part of Monique Hesseling.

 “She does see signs of progress, though, particularly in SAP’s delivery to insurance clients, which are the focus of her firm.
 Maintenance and service tickets get escalated and dealt with significantly faster than in the past, she said.”